ola-kiitan/Local-Vendor-app/README.md

  and customers can see a list of food created by different vendors before making a booking through their email or redirect to other contact platform provided by the vendor.

+# Tech
 The Project was with the MERN stack, HTML, CSS.

+# Demo
+The demo of the project can be found on https://local-vendor.herokuapp.com